 A key step to saving energy and adding value to your home is to schedule an energy audit.
-An energy audit involves performing various tests on your home in order to pinpoint exactly where your home can use improvements in energy efficiency.
-Energy audits are painless and inexpensive and will give you a starting point so that you don’t spend money needlessly.
+An energy audit involves performing various tests on your home to pinpoint exactly where your home can use improvements in energy efficiency.
+Energy audits are painless and inexpensive and will give you a starting point to don’t spend money needlessly.

 Use A Secondary Heating Source

 According to the Mass Save Program, One underrated energy-saving tip is to only heat the rooms that you are using.
 This is made difficult through a thermostat’s inability to isolate and heat specific rooms, but this can be sidestepped relatively easily.
 Crank down that thermostat, and invest in a couple of secondary heating sources.